purpleidea/mgmt/docs/documentation.md

 Globally force all resources into no-op mode.
 This also disables the export to etcd functionality, but does not disable resource collection, however all resources that are collected will have their individual noop settings set.

+#### `--sema <size>`
+Globally add a counting semaphore of this size to each resource in the graph.
+The semaphore will get given an id of `:size`.
+In other words if you specify a size of 42, you can expect a semaphore if named: `:42`.
+It is expected that consumers of the semaphore metaparameter always include a prefix to avoid a collision with this globally defined semaphore.
+The size value must be greater than zero at this time.
+The traditional non-parallel execution found in config management tools such as `Puppet` can be obtained with `--sema 1`.

 #### `--remote <graph.yaml>`
 Point to a graph file to run on the remote host specified within.
 This parameter